CCI-MOC/hil/docs/INSTALL-devel.rst

 -----------------

 Now the ``hil`` executable should be in your path.
-First, create a configuration file ``hil.cfg``.
+First, create a configuration file ``hil.cfg`` because if it's not found then hil would refuse to run and exit.
 There are two examples for you to work from, ``examples/hil.cfg.dev-no-hardware``, which is oriented towards development, and ``examples/hil.cfg`` which is more production oriented.
 These config files are well commented; read them carefully.